Hyundai i10: Facelift

-A facelift was unveiled on February 27, 2023.
+A facelift was unveiled on 27 February 2023.

 Grand i10 (AI3)

 India

 The third-generation i10, marketed as the Grand i10 Nios was launched on 20 August 2019 in India and offered in 10 variants across petrol and diesel engines as well as manual and automatic transmissions.
 As it is the case with the second-generation model, it is also larger than the European model.
-This model is 135 mm longer than the Euro-spec AC3 i10, with an its wheelbase extended by 25 mm.
+This model is 135 mm longer than the Euro-spec AC3 i10, with its wheelbase extended by 25 mm.
 It is available with an eight-inch infotainment system, keyless entry with engine start/stop, 5.3-inch MID, and Arkamys sound system.

-The Grand i10 Nios is available with a 1.2-litre naturally aspirated four-cylinder petrol engine and a 1.2-litre turbocharged three-cylinder diesel engine.
+The Grand i10 Nios is available with a 1.2-litre naturally aspirated four-cylinder petrol engine and a 1.0-litre turbocharged three-cylinder petrol engine and a 1.2-litre turbocharged three-cylinder diesel engine.
 Both the engines come with a common 5-speed manual and 5-speed automated manual transmission choices.

+Facelift

 The facelift was launched on 20 January 2023, it features a redesigned front fascia and new tail lights.

+By May 2024, cumulative sales of the model reached 3 million units in the country.